forem/forem/docs/frontend/preact.md

 Using PropTypes can be repetitive.
 Some duplication is normal, like when a PropType is a string or a number.
-But for commonly-used PropTypes, like the user entity, you can use the provided common PropTypes, located in `/app/javascript/src/components/common-prop-types`, as shown below.
+But for commonly-used PropTypes, like the user entity, you can use the provided common PropTypes, located in the `/app/javascript/src/components/common-prop-types`, as shown below.

 ```javascript